AckeeCZ/tapestry/README.md

 ```
 And it will run the tool you have previously defined - which means all the project's contributors can use the same version of your tooling!

+### Update developer dependencies

+To updat dependencies defined in `tapestries/Package.swift`, you can simply run `tapestry update`.

 ### Inspiration and thanks

 I'd like to thank [tuist][tuist] for inspiration and help in this project.
 This project was also inspired by [rocket](https://github.com/shibapm/Rocket)